thebushschool/cpjava/final_projects/readme.md

  * Adjust weight matrix in each layer according to the last derived equation.
 You can use the following as a hint when working on the Processing code template downloaded earlier, [it is linked here](ml_workshop_5_lesson.zip) once again for convenience.

     Hints:
-    I have added below a depiction of the forward feed and backward prop steps along with specific variables used in our neural network implementation,
+    I have added below a depiction of the forward feed and backward prop steps along with specific variables used in our neural network implementation.
+Also added are other items to consider when normalizing inputs, weights, and targets
     ![gd19](gd19.png)
     ![gd21](gd21.png)
     ![gd20](gd20.png)